 The use of antifungals is due in large part to the previous theory that Malassezia furfur causes confluent and reticulated papillomatosis.
-Topical selenium sulfide applied once a day for 3 weeks and then once a week for another 3 weeks produced a good response, but this could be due to its keratolytic properties.
-Other antifungals, such as ketoconazole, tolnaftate, and itraconazole, have worked but recurrences were common.
+Topical selenium sulfide applied once a day for three weeks and then once a week for another three weeks produced a good response, but this could be due to its keratolytic properties.
+Other antifungals, such as ketoconazole, tolnaftate, and itraconazole, have worked, but recurrences were common.

 Topical therapy and other treatments

 Systemic retinoids, like isotretinoin and etretinate, have shown to be effective, but minocycline and azithromycin are safer and are preferred.
 Topical therapies such as topical retinoids, urea, calcipotriol, and tacrolimus have been successful.
 Ozdemir et al. reported a case of a patient with polycystic ovarian syndrome (PCOS) and confluent and reticulated papillomatosis that was treated successfully with oral contraceptives that contained drospirenone.

 Primary care providers and mid-levels are often the first to see patients with skin problems.
 In some cases, the diagnosis may be difficult.
 In such cases, a referral to a dermatologist is recommended.
 Nurse practitioner dermatology and specialty-trained dermatology nurses are involved in the diagnosis, follow up, and patient education.
 Pharmacists review presciptions, check for drug-drug interactions, and also education Confluent and reticulated papillomatosis is usually asymptomatic.
 When confluent and reticulated papillomatosis is diagnosed, the initial treatment is with antimicrobials.
 Treatment can help with emotional distress and cosmetic appearance.
 Patients should be advised to keep the skin moisturized and avoid prolonged exposure to the sun.
-(Level V)
+[Level V]